kapok-lang/kapok/README.md

 Kapok is designed with goals as below:

 1. Be a modern lisp with similiar syntax as Clojure
-1. Keep max compatible to the Erlang ecosystem
+1. Keep max compatible with the Erlang ecosystem
 1. Supports protocol, lazy interfaces
-1. Provides a rich set of useful libraries, in terms of unicode string, file, networt
+1. Provides a rich set of useful libraries, in terms of unicode string, file, network
 1. Shipped with powerful tools, e.g. project management tool, editor integration

 Currently kapok is under heavy development.
 It's not stable and incoming change is expectable.
 Please don't use it in production environment.